Don’s Pretty Close to Southern Fried Chicken is almost as good as his Momma’s Southern Fried Chicken. You are gonna love it.

 Don’s Pretty Close to Southern Fried Chicken

-My Momma Betty could make some terrific Southern Fried Chicken, and I grew up on it.
-If I don’t make it myself, I like to go to The Southern Inn in Lexington, Virginia, for some terrific Southern Fried Chicken.
+My Momma Betty could make some terrific Fried Chicken, and I grew up on it.
+If I don’t make it myself, I like to go to The Southern Inn in Lexington, Virginia, for some amazing Fried Chicken.

 Southern Fried Chicken Recipe